alex-gutev/live_cells/README.md

 }
 ```

-In the example above `mutableDefer` is used to create a mutable cell, which will serve as the input,
+In the example above `cell()` is used to create a mutable cell, which serves as the input,
 that is assigned to `n`.
 The `MutableCell` is created during the first build and the same instance
 is returned in all subsequent builds of the widget.
-Similarly, `defer` is used to create the computational
+Similarly, the computational
-cell for computing the factorial, which is then assigned to `factorial`.
-The `store` method is used
+cell that computes the factorial is created using `cell()`, which is then assigned to `factorial`.
-to create a *store cell* so that the factorial is not recomputed when the cell's `value` is accessed
+The `store` method is used to create a *store cell* so that the factorial is not recomputed when the
-more than once.
-As with the mutable cell `n` the *factorial* cell is created during the first build
+cell's `value` is accessed more than once.
+As with the mutable cell `n` the *factorial* cell is
-of the widget, with the same instance returned in all subsequent builds.
+created during the first build of the widget, with the same instance returned in all subsequent builds.

 ## Widgets Library